Adyen/adyen-commercetools/extension/docs/WebComponentsIntegrationGuide.md

 }
 ```

-Response from Adyen for the case where you can present the payment result to your shopper.
+Response from Adyen in case you can present the payment result to your shopper.
 See [Adyen documentation](https://docs.adyen.com/checkout/components-web#step-6-present-payment-result) for more information how to present the results.

 ```json